 How To Make Peppermint Bark

-Then melt some white chocolate along with a little coconut oil, also in 30-second intervals in the microwave bringing it out to stir every 30-seconds until melted.
-Stir in some peppermint extract and fold in some crushed candy canes.
+Then melt white chocolate along with a little coconut oil, also in 30-second intervals in the microwave bringing it out to stir every 30-seconds until melted.
+Stir in peppermint extract and fold in crushed candy canes.